-Rotations must also take into account herbicide residues and plant-back requirements in relation to soil pH, texture and organic matter content, especially after drought conditions.
-Herbicide residue impacts are more pressing where rainfall has been minimal and, in many cases, where the soil type is heavier.
+Rotations must also take into account herbicide residues and plant-back requirements in relation to soil pH, texture and organic matter content especially after drought conditions.
+Herbicide residue impacts are more pressing where rainfall has been minimal and in many cases where the soil type is heavier.

-It is very important to know the chemical history of the paddock for at least two seasons, this includes knowledge of:
+It is very important to know the chemical history of the paddock for at least two seasons.
+This includes knowledge of:

-- · the chemical used
+- the chemical used

 - the group to which the chemical belongs

 - the plant-back periods

 - the soil pH (which affects the half-life and longevity of herbicides)

 - rainfall

 - other requirements for specific herbicide breakdown (check labels).

-Residues of sulfonylureas (SUs) (chlorpyralid) and imidazolinones (IMIs) (Groups B and I) can be particularly harmful in alkaline soils.
+Residues of sulfonylureas (clorpyralid) and imidazolinones (Group B) can be particularly harmful in alkaline soils.
 Always check withholding periods.
 For example, there is a 10-month withholding period for sowing vetch after the use of the Group B herbicide active ingredient imazethapyr.